umccr/workflows/README.md

 * Cancer Report: "1.
 UMCCR Cancer Gene List" (xx for which tables, sets?)
 * Cancer Report: CDS of "1.
 UMCCR Cancer Gene List" for SNV Allelic Frequencies in Key Genes CDS
 * Cancer Report: "1.
 UMCCR Cancer Gene List" for UMCCR Gene CNV Calls table

-Cancer Report: known fusion pairs
+* Cancer Report: (xx known fusion pairs?)

 **Todo:**

 * [ ] Confirm coverage is based on `umccr_cancer_genes.hg38.transcript.bed`
 * [ ] Clarify bcbio's `svprioritize` vs umccrise handling
 * [ ] Where are we using 3.1 - 3.3 precisely? _Not_ used for bcbio's svprioritize step

-Cancer Report: Structural variants references oncogene, tsgene annotation.
-Source of that gene list (or source of the annotation for the gene list if identical to the ones above)?
+* [ ] Cancer Report: Structural Variants table references oncogene, tsgene annotation.
+From which gene list is this coming from?

-Cancer Report: Annotations are subset vs APPRIS (see https://docs.google.com/document/d/1yBaSExF50pXk3P6Kl1SnIa_IQagD_Vu_-YOkxkHMB1Q/edit#bookmark=id.fze4hyo5pnhg).
-Need the principal transcript list somewhere searchable and pinned to the current umccrise version

 SAGE: targets a list of coding regions and known hotspots outlined above (see https://docs.google.com/document/d/1yBaSExF50pXk3P6Kl1SnIa_IQagD_Vu_-YOkxkHMB1Q/edit#bookmark=id.vjse6x9bo39c).
 Generate a list of genes (and ideally hotspots).